Alfresco/alfresco-file-transfer-receiver/README.md

 ~~~
 The SNAPSHOT version of the artifact is **never** published.

+## Build and release process for 6.2

+For a complete walk-through check out the
+[build-and-release-101.MD](documentation/build-and-release-101.md) under the `documentation` folder.

 ### Contributing guide
 Please use [this guide](CONTRIBUTING.md) to make a contribution to the project.